 SiteGround vs BlueHost

 This is a question I see frequently in blogging Facebook groups.
-I personally use both and have had very few issues with either hosting provider.
+I personally have used both and have had very few issues with either hosting provider.
+Currently, all of my sites are run on SiteGround.

 Use this link to visit SiteGround